Yum

 usermod -g <group-name> <username> #change user's primary group to <group-name>

-passwd <username> #setup password for user
+passwd <username> #setup password for userid <username> #show user information

 tar